michelgoni/NumbersInjector/README.md

 # NumbersInjector

-External Swift package for dependency injection between modules using **Swinject** as a external dependency
+External Swift package for dependency injection between modules using **Swinject** as a external dependency used for my personal [Numbers](https://github.com/michelgoni/Numbers) project